netzke/netzke-basepack/README.md

 CAVEATS:
   - you can't use polymorphic associations for the time being, as the sequel_polymorphic plugin is not supported by netzke-basepack
+  - SearchPanel is broken atm.
+When it's fixed, Sequel support for SearchPanel triggered queries should be implemented.

 ## Icons support
 Netzke Basepack can make use of FamFamFam Silk icon set (http://www.famfamfam.com/archive/silk-icons-thats-your-lot/).
 To enable this, download the icons and put the "icons" folder into your app's public/images folder.
 Then restart your application.